wendlers/scratch-pynetsense/doc/PynetsenseApiUsage.md

 _Note:_ one could use `int`, `float` and `string` as a right-value for a sensor variable.

-At the moment you introcude a new variable it is known to the Scratch sensor server.
+At the moment you introduce a new variable it is known to the Scratch sensor server.
 If a variable known to the server is modified form within Scratch, an sensor-update message is sent to all the connected clients.
-The python API listens for this messages, and updates the values for already known variables, or creates new varaiables for not knwon varaibles.
-This, when accessing the value of a variable, it will nor necesarily contain the value you wrote in earlier, but the value last published by the server.
+The python API listens for this messages, and updates the values for already known variables, or creates new variables for not known variables.
+This, when accessing the value of a variable, it will nor necessarily contain the value you wrote in earlier, but the value last published by the server.

 **Broadcast Messages**